-In order to fulfil the requirements for manual firefighting and firefighters' equipment, the standards NS-EN ISO 13702 Appendix B.8.12 and NORSOK S-001 Chapter 22.4.2.6 should be used.
+In order to fulfil the requirements for manual firefighting and firefighters' equipment, the standards NS-EN ISO 13702 Appendix B.8.12 and NORSOK S-001 Chapter 20.4.7 and 8 should be used.
+In order to fulfil the requirements for firefighters' equipment, the NORSOK S-001 standard Chapter 22.4.2.6 should be used.